amw/spree-simple-volume-pricing/README.md

       Product                Quantity       Price       Total
       ----------------------------------------------------------------
-      Rails T-Shirt          8              18.00       144.00
+      Rails T-Shirt          8              19.99       159.92

+Order details:

+       Volume Discount:    -15.92 # 8 * (19.99 - 18)
+       Subtotal:           144.00

 Next order during the next 31 days:

       Product                Quantity       Price       Total
       ----------------------------------------------------------------
-      Rails T-Shirt          4              15.00       60.00
+      Rails T-Shirt          4              19.99       79.96

+Order details:

+       Volume Discount:     -7.96 # 4 * (19.99 - 18)
+       Subtotal:            72.00

 Additional Notes
 ================

-* The volume price is applied based on the total quantity ordered for a particular variant.
+* The volume discount is calculated by applying the discount price to all ordered units of a particular variant.
 It does not (yet) apply different prices for the portion of the quantity that falls within a particular range.
   Although I plan to support such option.

 Authors
 =======